DOWNTOWN WALKING AND DRIVING TOUR

 HILLCREST IS IN UPTOWN

 Just up the hill to the north of downtown San Diego is Hillcrest (see map), a charming uptown neighborhood.
 It’s known for its interesting little shops, sidewalk cafés and extensive restaurant row.
 It’s also known for being one of the city’s LGBT communities.
-There are literally dozens of great dining destinations including Lotus Thai (29) 3761 Sixth Ave.
-(619-299-8272) [lotusthaisd.com] where the best regional cuisine from Ching Mai, Bangkok and Northern Thailand can be found.
-See Restaurants.
+There are literally dozens of great dining destinations.
+The other attraction is that it is near Balboa Park and the San Diego Zoo.

-Just 21.2 miles east of Downtown is the Jamal Casino (619-315-2250) [Jamalcasinojamul.com] via Hwy 94 East and exit onto Campo Road.
+There are 9 casinos in San Diego County with the nearest one being Just 21.2 miles east of Downtown.
+It’s named after the suburb, where it can be found.
+The Jamal Casino (619-315-2250) [Jamalcasinojamul.com] is as they boast only 21.3 miles away via Hwy 94 East and exiting onto Campo Road.
 You don’t have to be a local to find this place.
-Open 24 hours a day, it offers six restaurants slot matchines and card games.
+Of course, it’s open 24 hours a day, offers six restaurants and TONS of slot matchines and card games.
 The popularity of Indian Casino Gaming is yet another San Diego Attraction not to miss.